alextim/astro-lib/packages/astro-webmanifest/README.md

 - automatic icon generation - generates multiple icon sizes from a single source;
 - favicon support;
-- inserts all required `link`s and `meta` to the `<head>` section of generated pages;
+- inserts all required `link`s and `meta` to `<head>` section of generated pages;
 - legacy icon support (iOS);
 - localization - provides unique manifests for path-based localization.

 Each of these features has extensive configuration available so you are always in control.

-See usage in the demo repos: [basic](https://github.com/alextim/astro-lib/tree/main/examples/webmanifest/basic) and [advanced](https://github.com/alextim/astro-lib/tree/main/examples/webmanifest/i18n).
+See usage in the demo repos: [basic](https://github.com/alextim/astro-lib/tree/main/examples/webmanifest/basic), [advanced](https://github.com/alextim/astro-lib/tree/main/examples/webmanifest/advanced) and [i18n](https://github.com/alextim/astro-lib/tree/main/examples/webmanifest/i18n).

 ---

 ## Installation

-There are two ways to add **astro-webmanifest** integration to your Astro project.
+There are two main ways to add **astro-webmanifest** integration to your Astro project.

 ### Astro CLI tool